hastec-fr/apash/README.md

   # -s: Show import
   apash.import -f -n -s "path.to.the.library"
 ```
-Note that options should be in the alphabetic order (-f -n -s).
+Note that options should be set in the alphabetic order (-f -n -s).

 ### I launch apash with a container but my script is seen as a directory
 Double check that the bind mount has an absolute path (not a relative one which does not work everywhere).